-NO .
-TARGETED OUTCOMES LINKS TO OAKLANDS Strategic objectives HOW OUTCOME LINKS TO NATIONAL, REGIONAL AND LOCAL PRIORITIES CURRENT POSITION TARGET DEADLINE 7 Working with employers with job opportunities, deliver skills bootcamps in priority sectors which result in very good progression into employment.
+NO. TARGETED OUTCOMES LINKS TO OAKLANDS Strategic objectives HOW OUTCOME LINKS TO NATIONAL, REGIONAL AND LOCAL PRIORITIES CURRENT POSITION TARGET 7 Working with employers with job opportunities, deliver skills Bootcamps in priority sectors which result in very good progression into employment.
 S01, S02, S04, S05 Funding bids are typically regionally and tailored to meet regional or local need.
 Bootcamps in Hertfordshire will meet regional and local priorities in construction and retrofit, rail & logistics, health, early years digital and land management.
 Bootcamps are a UK National priority to address urgent skills shortages.
-Skills Bootcamps respond quickly by training people in real-world, jobready skills in just 12-16 weeks.
+Skills Bootcamps respond quickly by training people in real-world, job- ready skills in just 12-16 weeks.
 Employer designed and backed, increasing the chances of employment outcomes or job betterment.
-Completed wave 5, Starting wave 6 with a target of 400 learners spanning 25- 26/26-27 To deliver the full contract of wave 6 bootcamps in Hertfordshire ensuring excellent, and above national average progression rates to positive destinations.
-To bid for additional bootcamp funding where we meet skills need through our extended regional or national networks.
-September 2026 8 Obtain planning permission to deliver the Oaklands estates masterplan which once developed out will bring significant improvements to the Colleges meeting of local and regional needs.
+Completed Wave 5, Starting Wave 6 with a target of 400 learners spanning 25- 26/26-27 To deliver the full contract of Hertfordshire ensuring excel average progression rates to To bid for additional Bootcan meet skills need through our National networks.
+8 Obtain planning permission to deliver the Oaklands estates masterplan which once developed out will bring significant improvements to the College's meeting of local and regional needs.
 S02, S03, S05 The masterplan delivers on areas of National priority for skills such as Construction, Creative including Digital and Logistics, and areas of regional significance such as SEND, Sport and Animal Management.
-Phase 3 of the master- plan has been completed (April 2025) To have planning permission secured within the 2025-26 with the release of capital from the associated land sale available towards the end of the year for works to commence.
-July 2026 for PP 9 Further embed technological enhancements to our curriculum delivery including the use of virtual and immersive technology in all areas of study.
+Phase 3 of the master- plan has been completed (April 2025) To have planning permission 2025-26 with the release of c sale available towards the en to commence.
+9 Further embed technological enhancements to our curriculum delivery including the use of virtual and immersive technology in all areas of study.
 S01, S03, S04 Central to the UK's ambition to be a global tech leader with growth sectors like AI, cyber, digital health & fintech, with jobs growing 25x faster than non-digital roles (UK, DCMS, 203).
-Most learners engage with the use of VR Improve retention by up to 75% compared to programmes taught with more digital methods.
-July 2026 1 Engage in bidding for wider funding programmes to further meet skills need in priority sectors such as Logistics, Rail, Health & Social Care, Digital, Green Skills including land management and Construction & The Built Environment.
-S01, S02, S03, S05 UK national priority sectors, national funding picture for FE remains constricted.
+Most learners engage with the use of VR Improve retention by up to 75 taught with more digital meth 10 Engage in bidding for wider funding programmes to further meet skills need in priority sectors such as Logistics, Rail, Health & Social Care, Digital, Green Skills including land management and Construction & The Built Environment.
+S01, S02, S03, S05 UK National priority sectors, National funding picture for FE remains constricted.
 Regionally through Hertfordshire County Council funding may be available for priority projects such as Film & TV and those significant local employer investments including the rail freight terminal coming forward by SEGRO.
-Some additional funding opportunities secured Secure a further £250k in additional funding for targeted and tailored work in priority sectors.
-July 2026
+Some additional funding opportunities secured Secure a further £250k in add tailored work in priority secto